PlanB-Network/bitcoin-learning-management-system/README.md

 Once the containers are up and running, you can access the front at `http://localhost:8181`.
 The app will automatically reload if you change any of the source files.

+#### Sync issue

+When running the sync locally (next step), there is currently an access right issue with the cdn and sync volumes.
+To fix it, update the access rights with the following command :
+`docker exec --user=root bitcoin-learning-management-system-api-1 chmod 777 /tmp/{sync,cdn}`

 #### Import data from the data repository

 In order to sync the database with the data from the data repository, you can make a request to the API with `curl -X POST http://localhost:3000/api/github/sync`.
 This will import all the data from the data repository into the database.

-#### Sync issue

-When running the sync locally, there is currently and access right issue with the cdn and sync volumes.
-To fix it, update the access rights with the following command :
-`docker exec --user=root bitcoin-learning-management-system-api-1 chmod 777 /tmp/{sync,cdn}`

 ### Option 2 - Without docker